digicademy/hydra-scraper/README.md

 - Allow filtering triples for CGIF, align triples produced by lists and by resources, add any quality assurance that is needed
 - Allow usage of OAI-PMH APIs to produce Beacon lists
 - Re-add the interactive mode
-- Properly package the script and use the system's download folder
+- Properly package the script and use the system's download folder, and possibly enable pushing to a Git repo?